Zhongwangfu of the Taiping Heavenly Kingdom

 image description

-5. The use of mobile phones is prohibited in exhibition halls and video rooms.
+5. Mobile phones are prohibited in exhibition halls and video halls.

-7. To protect cultural relics, eating and drinking are prohibited in the exhibition halls.
-A tea room and wisteria garden within the museum are designated areas for dining and leisure.
+7. To protect cultural relics, eating and drinking are prohibited in exhibition halls.
+The new museum tea room and wisteria garden are areas for audiences to eat and relax.

-8. Do not bring food and beverages into the museum; meals should not be consumed in rest areas outside the tea room and wisteria garden.
+8. Do not bring food and drinks into the museum; do not have meals in rest areas other than the tea room and wisteria garden in the museum.

-10. Sketching or drawing is permitted with pencils, charcoal, ballpoint pens, crayons, and pastels, but not with any water-based pens or water-soluble materials.
-Do not set up easels in the exhibition halls.
-When sketching, do not obstruct other visitors’ normal viewing.
+10. Pencils, charcoal pencils, ballpoint pens, crayons and pastels can be used for copying or sketching, but all kinds of water-based pens and water-soluble materials are not allowed.
+Do not set up easels in exhibition halls.
+When sketching, do not hinder the normal visiting of other audiences.

 Leave a Comment